neondatabase/website/content/docs/manage/branches.md

 ## Reset a branch from parent

 When working with database branches, you might find yourself in a situation where your working branch diverges too far from its parent.
-For example, let's say you have two child branches, `staging` and `development`, forked from your `main` production branch.
+For example, let's say you have two child branches `staging` and `development` forked from your `main` production branch.
 You have been working on the `development` branch and find it is now too far out of date with production.
 You have no schema changes in `development` to consider or preserve; you just want a quick refresh of the data.
-With the `Reset from parent` feature, you can accomplish this clean reset to the latest data from the parent in a single operation, saving you the manual complication.
+With the *Reset from parent* feature, you can perform this clean reset to the latest data from the parent in a single operation, saving you the complication of manually creating and restoring branches.

 Some key points:
 * You can only reset a branch to the latest data from its parent.
-Point-in-time resets based on timestamp or LSN resets are not currently supported.
+Point-in-time resets based on timestamp or LSN are not currently supported.
 * This reset is a complete override, not a refresh or a merge.
-Any local changes you made to the child branch are lost during this reset.
+Any local changes made to the child branch are lost during this reset.
 * Existing connections will be temporarily interupted during the reset.
 However, your connection details _do not change_.
 All connections are re-established as soon as the reset is done.

 <Tabs labels={["Console", "CLI", "API"]}>